RubendeBruin/DAVE-book/joints.md

 ![joints1](images/joints_1.png)

-- The bar is an Axis node
+- The bar is a Frame node
 - The cog of the bar is modelled by placing a Point on the bar (the parent of 'cog' is 'bar')
 - Gravity is modelled by applying a force node on the cog with a downward force of 1000 kN (the parent for 'weight' is 'cog')
 - A visual is added just because we can